-Dyslexia is said to afflict at least one in 10 people—or over 700 million children and adults worldwide—but because it occurs on a spectrum like many conditions, the signs aren’t easily discernible, even to educators.
+Dyslexia is said to afflict at least one in 10 people—or over 700 million children and adults worldwide—but because it occurs on a spectrum, the signs aren’t easily discernible, even to educators.
 It’s therefore useful for parents to acquire some awareness about this condition, as early intervention is essential to helping a dyslexic child blossom in the academic environment and beyond.

-The following video sheds more light on what it’s like to learn with dyslexia, as does this website, which simulates the visual experience of reading while dyslexic:
+This video sheds more light on what it’s like to learn with dyslexia, as does this website, which simulates the visual experience of reading while dyslexic.

 If your primary school-going child is struggling with reading and comprehension, you can refer to the DAS’s learning difficulties checklist to assess his or her progress before you decide on your next move.
 These examples of dyslexic children’s written work may also help you to ascertain if you should have your child seen by a learning specialist.

 Although the child spells “sharks” correctly in the beginning, he misspells the word as “skarks” for the rest of the written exercise.

 The above composition is the product of an imaginative mind, but one beset by spelling difficulties.

 If you should decide to have your child screened at the DAS or a similar organisation, the referral process would involve follow-up sessions with psychologists from either the DAS, the Ministry of Education, or a private practitioner.
 After which, the child will be placed in an appropriate setting to receive the learning support that he or she needs.
 More information is available at the DAS website.

 The written work examples are from the book “Dyslexia” by the Dyslexia Association of Singapore, and they are reproduced with permission.